Destroyers

 About Destroyers and Destroyer Classes

-Because destroyers are engineered to be fast and maneuverable, they escort larger, slower, more vulnerable ships.
-A destroyer can deter or defend attacks from smaller, torpedoed vessels.
 Destroyers are also endurance ships, often traveling vast distances to protect a fleet.
-The first destroyers were developed in the late 1800s immediately after torpedo ships entered the naval scene.[1]
+The first destroyers were developed in the late 1800s, immediately after torpedo ships entered the naval scene.[1]

-The history of naval destroyers extends back to Theodore Roosevelt and his tenure as assistant secretary of the Navy and during the Spanish-American War.
 In 1898, the Navy determined the biggest threat to naval security was the small Spanish torpedo boat.
 These fast-moving boats could come in close to larger ships, fire torpedoes, and speed away before return fire could be given.
 To defend the fleet from these attacks, Congress approved funding to build sixteen destroyers.[1]

-The US Navy commissioned the first destroyer, the USS Bainbridge, in 1903.
-This vessel was designed to defend against torpedo boats and endure long escort voyages.
-During World War I, destroyer design and construction significantly improved, allowing these vessels attack submarines as well.
-During the war, destroyers engaged in over 250 battles with German submarines and also transported personnel across the Atlantic Ocean.[1]
+During World War I, destroyer design and construction significantly improved, allowing these vessels to attack submarines as well.
+During the war, destroyers engaged in over 250 battles with German submarines and also transported personnel across the Atlantic Ocean.

-Destroyers were also important in World War II.
-Many destroyers were commissioned to defend against and attack the German fleet.
 During the war, destroyers targeted submarines, cleared shore batteries, rescued fallen airmen, and took out enemy planes.
 During the Korean and Vietnam Wars, destroyers were instrumental in navigating shallower waters.

 Destroyers have proven versatile tools for the U.S. Navy and are still in use today.

-Asbestos Use in Destroyers
+Asbestos Use in U.S. Navy Destroyers

 The U.S. Navy used asbestos extensively in most of its ships, especially those built between the 1930s and 1970s.
 Hundreds of building materials were made with asbestos, many of which were used to build the Navy’s destroyers.
-Asbestos was used extensively because of its insulation ability.
-Asbestos is also fireproof, inexpensive, and lightweight, making it seem ideal for shipbuilding.[3]

-Nearly one-third of mesothelioma diagnoses are in veterans, especially navy veterans.[5]
-This increased rate is directly related to asbestos exposure.
 These veterans were also at risk for developing lung cancer and a type of lung scarring called asbestosis.
 Shipyard workers who constructed or repaired the Navy’s destroyers were also at risk of developing these devastating illnesses.

 There have been hundreds of US destroyers, as these ships have played important roles, both in times of war and peace.
 Many, especially those built before World War II, contained high levels of asbestos.
-This is a partial list of destroyers known to have asbestos.

 - USS Aaron Ward, commissioned 1944, scrapped